rosenrodt/fft-utils/fft.md

 ## Progressive transposition (Stockham algorithm)

 - Instead of transposing all dimensions at once in the end, transpose one at a time as we do the butterfly
-- Improve performance since reads from LDS are always coalesced (see: Geometric View of Stockham Algorithm)
+- Access pattern is more sequential--good for the cache (see: Geometric View of Stockham Algorithm)
 <!-- - TODO: Example
   - Before: FFT pass 0 -> LDS exchange -> FFT pass 1 -> WB+T
   - Now:    FFT -> WB -> FFT -> WB+T -->